-3.2.1 MEPS Panel 14 Weight
+3.2.1 MEPS Panel 15 Weight

-The person-level weight for MEPS Panel 14 was developed using the 2009 full year weight for an individual as a "base" weight for survey participants present in 2009.
-For key, in-scope members who joined an RU sometime in 2010 after being out-of-scope in 2009, the initially assigned person-level weight was the corresponding 2009 family weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2010.
-These control figures were derived by scaling back the population totals obtained from the March 2011 CPS to correspond to a national estimate for the civilian noninstitutionalized population provided by the Census Bureau for December 2010.
-Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-The final weight for key, responding persons who were not in-scope on December 31, 2010 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 15 was developed using the 2010 full year weight for an individual as a "base" weight for survey participants present in 2010.
+For key, in-scope members who joined an RU sometime in 2011 after being out-of-scope in 2010, the initially assigned person-level weight was the corresponding 2010 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2011 for key, responding persons in-scope on December 31, 2011.
+These control totals were derived by scaling back the population distribution obtained from the March 2012 CPS to reflect the December 31, 2011 estimated population total (estimated based on Census projections for January 1, 2011).
+Variables used for person-level raking included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; education level; and age.
+(Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category).
+The final weight for key, responding persons who were not in-scope on December 31, 2011 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.